Australian Pacific Touring: Introduction into the global market

 As the APT business began to expand, New Zealanders were the first internationals to join APT tours, followed soon after by travellers from North America, the United Kingdom and mainland Europe.
 Between 1970 and 1975, offices were opened in Auckland, Los Angeles and London, then in the United States and Canada.
 APT's first overseas tour to New Zealand was met with such enthusiasm that McGeary and Page began regularly taking Australians to experience "The Land of the Long White Cloud".
 APT had outgrown its new headquarters in Brighton and in 1974 bought a building in Hampton.
 This would go on to act as the global Head Office to the APT family for the next 37 years.

 The 1980s was a period of rapid expansion and acquisition for APT.
 McGeary and Page purchased Trans Australia Airlines' coach travel business on 11 November 1983.
 This business comprised many separate brands including AAT, Bill Kings Australian Adventure Tours, Red Centre Tours, Grand Central Over 50s Tours and the Central Australian Tours Association.
 McGeary and Page consolidated all these brands into, what is still known today as, AAT Kings, then was rebuilt as a separate touring business to compete with APT.
 At the same time, a small corporate office was set up in Port Melbourne to give independence to these two major competing brands.

 In the 1990s, APT's camping safaris gained in popularity, particularly with Europeans.
 These tours, ranging from 23 to 63 days, covered the remotest parts of Australia, including the Tanami Track, Birdsville Track and Gibb River Road.
 Completely self-sufficient, the 48-passenger coaches, towed safari trailers with refrigeration, food, tents and everything needed to survive touring the Australian Outback.
-Following individual annual departures to Canada, Alaska and the USA, sold to APT Club members, in 1991 APT's Canada & Alaska program was established and continued to grow significantly throughout the decade.
+Following individual annual departures to Canada, Alaska and the US, sold to APT Club members, in 1991 APT's Canada & Alaska program was established and continued to grow significantly throughout the decade.
 This program marked APT's first major foray outside Australia, New Zealand and traditional coach-only touring, to now include cruise ships.

-In 1993, Geoff McGeary and Mayer Page ended their 27-year partnership, with Page taking AAT Kings and McGeary taking APT."Australian Pacific / AAT Kings" Australian Bus Panorama 9/1 July 1993 page 36 In 1997 Page sold AAT Kings to Bermuda-based Travel Corporation, owner of such brand names as Trafalgar Tours, Insight Vacations and Contiki.
+In 1993, Geoff McGeary and Mayer Page ended their 27-year partnership, with Page taking AAT Kings and McGeary taking APT.
+In 1997 Page sold AAT Kings to Bermuda-based Travel Corporation, owner of such brand names as Trafalgar Tours, Insight Vacations and Contiki.
 McGeary and Page remained friends until Page died in 2006.